It’s a pretty good time to be an Oculus Quest owner.

 Superhot VR works exactly like the standard version of the game – it’s an FPS where time slows down when you’re not moving – except now you’re able to bend and dip your body like you’re recreating fight scenes from The Matrix, John Wick or a third Keanu Reeves action movie.

 There’s limited ammo and guns to pick up along the way, so every movement needs to be carefully thought out, even as a storm of bullets are raining down on you.
 If there’s one game you need to play on your Oculus Quest, it’s Superhot.

-Playing Tetris Effect in VR in such a wild and different experience than playing it on a normal screen.
-To be surrounded with this fantastical visual and sound design is really something to behold.
+Playing Tetris Effect in VR is such a wild and different experience than playing it on a normal screen.
+To be surrounded by this fantastical visual and sound design is really something to behold.